 It seems like there are more names for cannabis oil these days than trees in the forest.
 Cannabis oil also goes by Rick Simpson Oil (RSO) after its original Canadian creator Rick Simpson.
 You might also find it labeled with F.E.C.O (fully extracted cannabis oil), Jamaican hash oil, or going by phoenix tears.

 Whatever name it goes by, RSO is an extremely potent cannabis extraction.
 It was popularized initially, perhaps by accident, by Rick Simpson.
-In the 90’s, long before cannabis was cool, Simpson stumbled upon literature on medical marijuana.
+In the 90’s, long before cannabis was cool, Simpson stumbled upon literature on medical cannabis.
 At the time, he wasn’t satisfied the conventional prescriptions he was given to treat a recent workplace accident.
 In frustration, he turned towards cannabis.

 He found success with his first self-experiment but was then diagnosed with skin cancer some years later.
 After undertaking his own research on cannabis for cancer, he decided to take his treatment into his own hands.
 Using cannabis in a topical solution, he cured his cancer within only a short timeframe.
 His doctor refused to acknowledge marijuana in any capacity.
 Because he couldn’t find official support, Simpson decided to take his cannabis oil extraction to the masses; he wanted to show the world that they could make their own medicine.
 Rick Simpson Oil was born.

 Cannabis Oil is usually stored in an easy to dispense and dose syringe format.
 Quality cannabis oil is a deep, dark green, so dark that it often looks black.
 If you squeeze it out on to your finger, it’s the consistency of thick glue.
 It is not something you want to make a mess with.
 Although it is an extraction, it is not an isolate; it contains all of the medicinal properties of the plant.
-Instead of just THC or CBD, it contains the full-spectrum of terpenes and cannabinoids
+Instead of just THC or CBD, it contains the full-spectrum of terpenes and cannabinoids.